-Vaccination appointments are available on the San Bernardino and Palm Desert Campuses at https://csusb.veritastesting.com.
+Vaccination and booster shot appointments are available on the San Bernardino and Palm Desert Campuses at https://csusb.veritastesting.com.
 The COVID-19 vaccine is available Wednesdays and Thursdays at the San Bernardino Campus.
-The vaccine will be available at the Palm Desert Campus on Tuesdays beginning October 5, and continuing October 26, November 16 and December 7.
+The vaccine will be available at the Palm Desert Campus on select Tuesdays.

 You may also check the State of California MyTurn website for the vaccination location nearest you and to schedule an appointment.

 Proof of vaccination can now be uploaded through the myCoyote portal under the or the tiles.